Alternative opportunities: Outlook for private credit and equity, real assets, and hedge funds

 Attractive |

-Hedge funds: Overweight due to current levels of arbitrage spreads and central bank easing cycle
+Hedge funds: Overweight due to levels of arbitrage spreads and central bank easing cycle

-After stock markets entered a technical correction, hedge funds with lower betas to market risk may be a valuable alternative within a portfolio.
-Spreads within event-driven strategies remain high due to the limited capital markets activity from mergers and acquisitions as private equity remains sidelined.
+Hedge funds with lower betas to market risk may be a valuable alternative within a portfolio, in our view.
+Spreads within event-driven strategies remain high despite limited capital markets activity from M&As because private equity has remained sidelined.

 |